aws-samples/cdk-testable-infrastructure/README.md

 On-premises, environments can get stale or be inconsistent as they are managed separately.
 On AWS, we can provision infrastructure as code and deploy multiple copies of the same resources and easily keep them up to date.

-On-premises, we have simplified test environments because it's expensive to provision production-like hardware for testisng purposes.
+On-premises, we have simplified test environments because it's expensive to provision production-like hardware for testing purposes.
 On AWS, you can easily spin up a duplicate environment that looks just like production, and spin it back down when we no longer need it.

 The session walks through 3 patterns: